-The "Automatic Vehicle Location System Use Policy", as amended, shall apply to all employees with the following modifications or additions:
+ARTICLE 25: AUTOMATIC VEHICLE LOCATION SYSTEM USE POLICY The "Automatic Vehicle Location System Use Policy", as amended, shall apply to all employees with the following modifications or additions:

-- A. AVL data will not constitute the sole documentation used to determine discipline imposed on an employee. - B. Any real time viewing of data is permissible only for operational reasons and will not be used for surveillance of employees, whether to monitor performance or to justify implementation of disciplinary actions.
-Furthermore, should the County engage in a process whereby AVL data is utilized beyond the scope of traditional operational monitoring, i.e., to track a specific route, vehicle and/or employee, then all relevant employees shall be so notified in advance. - C. The County will not access such data for the purpose of disciplinary action unless there is a good faith reason to suspect that an employee has committed an offense that could result in discipline.
-The evidence, for the purpose of monitoring an employee who may have committed a violation of some rule or policy that could result in disciplinary action, e.g., no fishing expeditions.
+A. AVL data will not constitute the sole documentation used to determine discipline imposed on an employee.

+B. Any real time viewing of data is permissible only for operational reasons and will not be used for surveillance of employees, whether to monitor performance or to justify implementation of disciplinary actions.
+Furthermore, should the County engage in a process whereby AVL data is utilized beyond the scope of traditional operational monitoring, i.e., to track a specific route, vehicle and/or employee, then all relevant employees shall be so notified in advance.

+C. The County will not access such data for the purpose of disciplinary action unless there is a good faith reason to suspect that an employee has committed an offense that could result in discipline.
+The County agrees not to request or view AVL data, absent any other evidence, for the purpose of monitoring an employee who may have committed a violation of some rule or policy that could result in disciplinary action, e.gi.e.., no fishing expeditions.